 So, connection is still a problem in your relationship?
 You tried using I-Statements that I told you about in the first post.
 You read the second post and tried to get a true grasp on self awareness.
 You used the third post as a guide for modeling connection with your partner.
 But still, the connection in your relationship… sucks.

 Time to call the couples counselor.
-Before you get all “but we aren’t THAT bad” on me, just take a second and consider this: by going to a couples counseling you might actually get what you want.
+Before you get all “but we aren’t THAT bad” or “is marriage counseling worth it” on me, just take a second and consider this: by going to a couples counseling you might actually get what you want.

 Couples counseling gets a bad rep, man.
 People think it’s only for the worst of the worst relationships and if you’re going to couples counseling it’s gotta mean something is really effed-up.
 And while, yes, some couples use counseling as a last resort when things are really really bad, that doesn’t have to be why you go.

 Instead, you could go to couples counseling to increase the connection in your relationship.
 So without further ado, here are four ways couples counseling can address that connection issue you can’t get away from:

 - Couples counseling can provide you with a safe space to explore hard issues with your partner.
 Do you avoid talking about certain issues because you don’t know what will happen if you bring it up?
 Your connection is suffering.
 Are you fighting so much about a particular problem that neither of you are even hearing the other talk?
 Your connection is suffering.
 Counseling offers you a space where exploring tough stuff is encourage and can actually be productive.